wp-plugins/seo-redirection/readme.txt

 <li>Can redirect all 404 error pages to homepage or any page.</li>
 <li>Redirections detailed history.</li>
 <li>Advanced cotrol panel to control all functions of the plugin.</li>
+<li>Reflect changes to all links when you move your site or change the domain name</li>
 <li>Friendly GUI and easy to use.</li>
 </ul>